Package com.google.cloud.aiplatform.v1

 writeTo

-public void writeTo(com.google.protobuf.CodedOutputStream output) throws IOException
+public void writeTo(com.google.protobuf.CodedOutputStream output) throws IOException- Specified by:

 IOException